 The International Student Support Team is always happy to answer any visa questions you might have.

-You must obey the conditions of your visa, for example working hours. ( Tier 4 conditions)
+You must keep to the conditions of your visa, for example working hours.
+(Student Visa conditions)

 You must tell the UK Visa and Immigration Service (UKVI) if your circumstances change, for example if you change address or change universities.